Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/SortingFormatting.md

 ![Custom Number Formats](./images_and_gifs/CustomFormats.gif)

 ### Using Data Validation
-Data validation helps maintain data integrity:
+Data validation helps maintain data integrity.

 1. Select a column where you want to restrict input (e.g., the Category column).
 2. Click on **Data** > **Data validation**.